sathomas/jsDataV.is/src/text/ch4/04-word-clouds.md

 });
 ```

-After executing this code, our `list` variable will contain the following:
+After this code executes, our `list` variable will contain the following:

 ``` {.javascript .numberLines}
 [